-- Current academic program (general education, special education, PARCC or academic data, instructional hours on IEP, current MTSS academic or behavior interventions, 504, etc.) - -Previous PT Assessment results.
-State the date of previous report, name of previous examiner and findings and level of severity. - -Was MTSS initiated, completed; progress with MTSS - -If re-assessment, include list of current IEP goals, status, progress and performance level.
+- Current academic program (general education, special education, PARCC or academic data, instructional hours on IEP, current MTSS academic or behavior interventions, 504, etc.)

+-Previous PT Assessment results.
+State the date of previous report, name of previous examiner and findings and level of severity.

+-If re-assessment, include list of current IEP goals, status, progress and performance level.

-Report information from the teacher and/or parent that are gathered from interviews, rating scales, or questionnaires to describe the student's current level of functioning and support possible educational impact.
+Report information from the teacher and/or parent that is gathered from interviews, rating scales, or questionnaires to describe the student's current level of functioning and support possible educational impact.
 In this section, evaluator can discuss student's participation in field trips and community-based instruction.
 Narrative should the name(s) of individuals interviewed.
 Teacher interview is required.
 The other individuals are optional.